 Recovery from addiction gives the adolescent choices about how they can move forward and live their life.
 It gives the addict and their family HOPE for the future; UNDERSTANDING of where they have been and where they want to go; GRATITUDE for those who have helped them and SERENITY to enjoy life and the person that they were meant to be.

 HUGS are meant to be given as well as received.
-It is very important to us that families who receive funds from HUGS be willing to find a personal means of reaching out to others still in need of addiction recovery.
+It is very important to us that parents & families who receive funds from HUGS are willing to find a personal means of reaching out to others still in need of addiction recovery.